ashkar99/Honey_Environment_Monitor/README.md

 ## Finalizing the Design

-Since I have the “Honey Box” in the basement, I will use a cable with a 25W adapter connected directly to the electrical outlet, glued to the bottom of the lid.
+Since I have the “Honey Box” in the basement, I will use a cable with a 25W adapter (normal phone adapter) connected directly to the electrical outlet, glued to the bottom of the lid.
 I don’t have a 3D printer, so I will skip making a custom case; otherwise, the project would ideally need a case for safety.
 ![ Final Design](img/final_design.jpg)

 ### Final thoughts: